uqac-git/travail-2-alchimyk/readme.md

 - Clone the Git repo with "git clone [theRepoURL]"
 - Install all the dependancies by typing the following command: "pip install -r requirements.txt"
 - UNIX-BASED OS: Enter the command: "export FLASK_APP=hello.py"  WINDOWS USERS: use "$env:FLASK_APP="hello.py""
-- Finally, type "flask run" and press Enter
+- Type "python -m hello.py", press enter and good luck finding the secret code!
+  ** Please note that ONLY alphanumeric characters are allowed in the "Votre réponse" field

-The content will be available at http://localhost:5000 via your favorite internet browser
+The content will be available at https://localhost:5000 via your favorite internet browser

 Enjoy!

 ** Please donate to our charity!
-We accept all Interac electronic money transfer!
-Send to 581-882-5150.
+We accept all Interac, Visa, Mastercard and Paypal electronic money transfer! ** ** NEW!!! ** We now accept Bitcoins (10 is the minimum).
+Please send to 581-882-5150.
 Simple, easy and secure! **